Feuer und Eis own tour

 Distanz: 71 km Höhe (+): 510m Höhe (-): 630m

 From Hopfen am See, your route takes you via Füssen to the Forggens ee.
 Seven large and numerous smaller lakes can be found here.
 The stage continues to Hohenschwangau and Neuschwanstein.
 The highest mountains are the Säugling (2047m) and the Tegelberg (1880m), which can be reached by cable car.
 The Schwansee and Alpsee lakes are somewhat hidden away in a unique mountain setting.
 The route then leads via Schwangau, past the Bannwaldsee lake, to Trauchgau.
 The route continues from Trauchgau along country lanes and small side roads up into the forest of the Ammergau mountains and along the ‑Königsstraße‑, between Schneidberg (1012m) and Niederbleich (1589m) over into the Halbammer valley and down to Altenau.
 From here the route leads past the Altenauer Moor nature reserve via Saulgrub to Bad Kohlgrub.
-From Bad Kohlgrub, the route continues downhill to Grafenaschau and at the foot of the Aschau mountains — along the Murnauer and Eschenloher Moos nature reserve — to Eschenlohe on the Loisach.
+From Bad Kohlgrub, the route continues downhill to Grafenaschau and the monastery

 Distanz: 46 km Höhe (+): 275m Höhe (-): 280m